-Field evidence from basal parts of the Gaissa Nappe shows that thrusting post-dated the peak of metamorphism and cleavage generation.
+Field evidence from basal parts of the Gaissa Nappe Complex shows that thrusting post-dated the peak of metamorphism and cleavage generation.
 One sample of ultracataclasite from the sole thrust (from Handelsbukt, c.
 12 km ENE of Lakselv) has been dated by the K-Ar method, and has given an age of 391 ± 9 Ma (J.G.
 Mitchell, unpubl. data, pers. comm.
 1989; reported in Roberts & Sundvoll 1990, with permission).
-This Mid Devonian age is comparable to dates generated from shear-banded mylonites at the base of the Kalak Nappe Complex (see below).
+This Mid Devonian age is comparable to dates generated from top-ESE shear bands affecting mylonites at the base of the Kalak Nappe Complex (see below).

-5.2 Laksefjord and Kalak Nappe Complexes
+Laksefjord and Kalak Nappe Complexes

-In order to fully appreciate the data presented in this report, it is relevant to consider some of the published isotopic data from the suprajacent Laksefjord and Kalak Nappe Complexes.
+In order to fully appreciate the data presented in this contribution, it is relevant to consider some of the published isotopic data from the suprajacent Laksefjord and Kalak Nappe Complexes.

-The first and only attempt at dating the penetrative slaty cleavage in pelites of the Friarfjord Formation, Laksefjord Nappe Complex, is that of Pringle in Sturt et al. (1978).
-This generated a Rb-Sr whole-rock isochron age of 492 ± 45 Ma (recalculated using a 1.42 decay constant), which was interpreted to date the peak of metamorphism.
+The earliest attempt at dating the penetrative slaty cleavage in pelites of the Friarfjord Formation, Laksefjord Nappe Complex, is that of Pringle in Sturt et al. (1978).
+Samples taken from the slate quarry at Friarfjord generated a Rb-Sr whole-rock isochron age of 492 ± 45 Ma (recalculated using a 1.42 decay constant), which was interpreted to date the peak of metamorphism.
 The rocks of the Laksefjord Nappe Complex were thus considered by Sturt et al. (1978) to have been involved in Finnmarkian orogenic deformation.
+Subsequently, Dallmeyer et al. (1989) sampled from the same slate quarry and obtained a 40Ar/30Ar total-gas age of 485 ± 9 Ma.

-Several isotopic dating studies have been carried out within the supracrustal and magmatic rocks of the Kalak Nappe Complex.
-A complete listing of references and data is inappropriate for this report, but it is sufficient to state that evidence has been forthcoming for both Scandian and Finnmarkian metamorphic events.
-Early K/Ar and Rb/Sr studies in West Finnmark (Sturt et al. 1967, Pringle & Sturt 1969) laid a basis for recognising an early Caledonian, Finnmarkian event in rocks of the Kalak Nappe Complex (Sturt et al. 1978).
-Although these early data, and their interpretation, were shrouded in controversy (Krill & Zwaan 1987, Binns 1989, Townsend & Gayer 1989), subsequent and more precise 40Ar/39Ar and Sm-Nd dating from different areas (Dallmeyer 1988a, Dallmeyer et al. 1988, 1991, Mørk et al. 1988) confirmed this important orogenic phase.
-Here, it was noted that postmetamorphic cooling dates of c.
-490 Ma are locally recorded by hornblende.
-However, the effects of the Scandian metamorphic overprint were quite pronounced, and "of sufficient magnitude to everywhere rejuvenate Ar systems in muscovite and nepheline and locally in hornblende" (Dallmeyer 1988a).
-In this interpretation, rapid post-metamorphic cooling through hornblende and muscovite closure temperatures occurred in the time range c.
-425-415 Ma.
+Several isotopic dating studies carried out within the supracrustal and magmatic rocks of the Kalak Nappe Complex have provided evidence for either Scandian or Finnmarkian metamorphic events, or both.
+Early K/Ar and Rb/Sr studies in West Finnmark (Sturt et al. 1967, Pringle & Sturt 1969) laid a basis for recognising an early-Caledonian, Finnmarkian event in rocks of the Kalak Nappe Complex (Sturt et al. 1978).
+Although these early data, and their interpretation, were shrouded in controversy (Krill & Zwaan 1987, Binns 1989, Townsend & Gayer 1989), subsequent and more precise 40Ar/39Ar and Sm-Nd dating from different areas in northern Norway and in the correlative Seve Nappes of northern Sweden (Dallmeyer 1988a, Dallmeyer et al. 1988,

+1991, Mørk et al. 1988, Essex et al. 1997) confirmed this important, latest Cambrian to earliest Ordovician, orogenic phase.
+Zwaan & van Roermund 1990) also recognised this early, amphibolite-facies and initial thrusting event in the Corrovarre Nappe of Troms and suggested possible correlations with the eclogite-bearing Seve Nappes of northern Sweden.

-In an investigation involving Rb-Sr whole-rock and thin-slab dating of mylonites from the Kalak Thrust Zone near Børselv, eastern Porsangerfjord, one set of 11 samples yielded an isochron age of 479 ± 15 Ma (MSWD - 2.26) (Roberts & Sundvoll 1990).
-In another sample series taken from close to the base of the thrust zone, two separate subsets of thin slabs of top-east, shear-banded mylonites gave isochron ages of 385 ± 29 (MSWD - 2.51) and 380 ± 22 (MSWD - 3.04) Ma, respectively.
-This thin-slab dating indicates resetting of the Rb-Sr isotope systems on a local scale in Mid Devonian time, broadly coeval with the latest phase of nappe translation.
-Although the c.
-480 Ma date could be taken to indicate ductile mylonite generation at around the transition from Tremadoc to Arenig time, Roberts & Sundvoll (1990) were careful to point out complications related to the Rb-Sr isotope system with these particular samples.
+In an investigation involving Rb-Sr whole-rock and thinslab dating of mylonites from the Kalak Thrust Zone near Børselv, eastern Porsangerfjord, one set of 11 samples yielded an isochron age of 479 ± 15 Ma (MSWD - 2.26) (Roberts & Sundvoll 1990).
+In another sample series taken from close to the base of the thrust zone, two separate subsets of thin slabs of top-ESE, shear-banded mylonites gave isochron ages of 385 \pm 29 (MSWD - 2.51) and 380 \pm 22 (MSWD - 3.04) Ma, respectively.
+This thin-slab dating indicates resetting of the Rb-Sr isotope systems on a local scale in Mid Devonian time, broadly coeval with the latest phase of ESE-directed nappe translation.
+Although the 479 \pm 15 Ma isochron date could be taken to indicate ductile mylonite generation at around the transition from Tremadoc to Arenig time, Roberts & Sundvoll (1990) were careful to point out possible complications related to the Rb-Sr isotope system with these particular samples.